Cruise Ships are ripe for spreading diseases

 Rhima can arrange for thermal validation tests for your Deko units and HACCP testing on all other machines to be undertaken at your next port of call to reduce any inconvenience to cruise ship schedules.

 Rhima also provides the cruise ship industry with a fast and reliable maintenance system if the machines break down.
 In September 2019, a cruise ship had a short stopover in Sydney and needed a machine to be installed.
 Rhima arranged for the machines, equipment and install team to be there when the ship arrived.
-While docked, the team conducted a site inspection and full installation and testing of a HT-14 Optima including changing the pumps and motors to match the ships power supply.
+While docked, the team conducted a site inspection and full installation and testing of a RH-60 including changing the pumps and motors to match the ships power supply.
 When another cruise ship docked in Auckland with faulty machines, Rhima organised repair and maintenance during the short docking time frame.

 For more information about how the experts at Rhima can help cruise ship operators avoid outbreaks of viral and bacterial infections, click here.